What is change management?

 Change management is the structured guidance of organizations, teams, and individuals during the transition from a current situation to a desired future.
 It encompasses methods, processes, and tools to plan, implement, and embed changes.
 The human aspect of change is central: creating support, understanding resistance, and securing new behavior.

-The three most widely used models are Prosci's ADKAR model (focused on individual change), Kotter's 8-step model (focused on organizational change with an emphasis on leadership), and the Kubler-Ross change model (focused on the emotional phases of change).
+In contrast, the three most widely used models are Prosci's ADKAR model (focused on individual change), Kotter's 8-step model (focused on organizational change with an emphasis on leadership), and the Kubler-Ross change model (focused on the emotional phases of change).
 Each model offers a different perspective, and in practice, they are often combined.

 Pay attention to three criteria: practical relevance (practicing with real-life situations), the trainers' experience (have they personally guided change processes?), and the possibility of customization.
 Kenneth Smit offers change management training courses that combine theory with practical exercises and can be tailored to your specific organization.

-The most common causes are: wanting to move too fast without support, insufficient attention to the emotional impact on employees, a lack of visible leadership from the top, and failing to embed new working methods in the organizational culture.
+However, the most common causes are: wanting to move too fast without support, insufficient attention to the emotional impact on employees, a lack of visible leadership from the top, and failing to embed new working methods in the organizational culture.
 Research by Prosci shows that projects with good change management guidance have six times more chance of success.